bharatsim/BharatSim/documentation.md

 ## Using examples
    Examples are listed in `com.bharatsim.examples` package.
 Each example can be executed by running `main` method from `Main.scala` class in each of the example.
 Details about each example are as follows:
    1.  `com.bharatsim.examples.epidemiology.sir` : Basic compartmental SIR model.
-It has two types of agents, employees and students.
+It has two types of agents; employees and students.
 Each of the agent spends 12 hours at home and then 12 hours at school or office based on their type.
-The population is seeded with 1% infection and simulation continues until infected count becomes 0 or maximum number of steps as defined by application config, are reached.
+The population is seeded with 1% infection and simulation continues until infected count becomes 0 or maximum number of steps as defined by application config are reached.
 The output is written to output file specified while instantiating `CsvOutputGenerator`.

 ## Synthetic population